- Flush the toilet before having a bowel movement.

 You will be given the test to use at home.
 Be sure to follow the instructions provided.
 Most tests have the following steps:

 How to Prepare for the Test

 You do not need to do anything to prepare for the test.

 Some people may be squeamish about collecting the sample.
-But you won't feel anything during the test.
+But you will not feel anything during the test.

-Blood in the stool is an early sign of colon cancer.
-This test is performed to detect blood in the stool that you can't see.
+Blood in the stool may be an early sign of colon cancer.
+This test is performed to detect blood in the stool that you cannot see.
 This type of screening can detect problems that can be treated before cancer develops or spreads.

 A normal result means the test did not detect any blood in the stool.
 However, because cancers in the colon may not always bleed, you may need to do the test a few times to confirm that there is no blood in your stool.

 If the FIT results come back positive for blood in the stool, your doctor will want to perform other tests, usually including a colonoscopy.
 The FIT test does not diagnose cancer.
 Screening tests such as a sigmoidoscopy or colonoscopy can also help detect cancer.
 Both the FIT test and other screenings can catch colon cancer early, when it is easier to treat.

 There are no risks from using the FIT.

 Itzkowitz SH, Potack J. Colonic polyps and polyposis syndromes.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease Pathophysiology/Diagnosis/Management.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 126.